Walks from Cowdenbeath

 Dunfermline City Cahambers, Dunfermline.
 Scotland by The Jacobite

-Dunfermline City Station to Cowdenbeath Station
+Dunfermline City to Cowdenbeath

 Mostly off-road paths and farm tracks through quiet countryside, with pavement sections through the towns at each end.
 Good underfoot for much of the way and but boggy ground around Hill of Beath.
 An off-road cycle path from the Leys Park Road car park parallels the suggested roadside start and keeps the walk off-road.